freelawproject/x-ray/README.md

 }
 ```

 Or if you have the file on a server somewhere, give it a URL.
 If it starts with `https://`, it will be interpreted as a PDF to download.
-Here's congressional testimony our directory made (it doesn't have any bad redactions):
+Here's congressional testimony our director made (it doesn't have any bad redactions):

 ```bash
 % xray https://free.law/pdf/congressional-testimony-michael-lissner-free-law-project-hearing-on-ethics-and-transparency-2021-10-26.pdf